brandur/sorg/content/nanoglyphs-drafts/001-beginning.md

 Even trying to be mindful about a very human tendency to romanticize the past which often wasn't as good as we remember, I still feel like there was a lot of value in those empty moments.
+They may even have been my best faucet for creative original thinking.
+I'm trying to find ways to get back to having stretches of distraction-free open time, but with technological sirens calling from every corner of the room, it's not that easy.

-See you next week.
+See you next week!

 [1] Someone on Reddit made [a chart of One Piece chapters by week][onepiecechart] over 20+ years.
 I can't even claim